gisquick/gisquick-doc/docs/user-interface.rst

 Print tool
 ~~~~~~~~~~

-The main idea is, that once print is activated in Gisquick, it will
+|print| The main idea is, that once print is activated in Gisquick,
-download raw print output from QGIS Server using GetPrint request and
+it will download raw print output from QGIS Server using GetPrint
-will allow interactive visualization of map content directly in this
+request and will allow interactive visualization of map content
-template.
-One can zoom, pan and rotate map and see exactly how the
+directly in this template.
+One can zoom, pan and rotate map and see
-result will look like.
-To get the better idea, see video below.
+exactly how the result will look like.
+To get the better idea, see
+video below.

 .. raw:: html